minsuk0519/minsuk.github.io/_posts/2020-09-10-GAM100_Assignment3_2DPlatformerAdventure.md

 ## Brief Description

 This solo project was developed with [Zero Engine](https://www.zeroengine.io/) which is built-in game engine and editor.
 The genre of game is 2D platformer adventure game.
-I inspired the whole game idea from [Super Mario](https://en.wikipedia.org/wiki/Super_Mario). <figure style="width: 50px">
+I inspired the whole game idea from [Super Mario](https://en.wikipedia.org/wiki/Super_Mario). <figure style="width: 30px" class="align-right">
   <img src="{{ '/assets/images/GAM100_Assignment3_GoldfishWalk.gif' | relative_url }}" alt="fish walk">
 </figure> The character named gold fish, can only breathe in water.
 The goal of the game is reach the end point avoiding from dangerous obstacles.